 - 5-6 cups confectioner's sugar *see note

 - 1 cup strawberry puree from well ripened strawberries for more pink color.
+If using frozen strawberries, see instructions below the recipe card.

 - Blend enough hulled strawberries to make one cup of strawberry puree.
 If needed you can add a splash of water to get the strawberries to blend down.